Lay for the Day 13th

 eye refracts your beauty.

-Though born with
+Though born with a focus

 so short that an inch from my nose